 You have said that believers are admonished to obey God’s commands both as evidence of their faith (you cite James) and in a show of gratitude for what we’ve been given.
-Are there any other verses beside the one in Romans 12 where Paul begs believers to, in light of God’s mercy, present our bodies as a living sacrifice/respond to the Lord out of gratitude?
+Are there any other verses besides the one in Romans 12 where Paul begs believers to, in light of God’s mercy, present our bodies as a living sacrifice/respond to the Lord out of gratitude?

 First, let me correct a misunderstanding.
 I don’t say that we’re admonished to obey God’s commands as evidence of our faith because I don’t believe that.
 What I say is because of our faith we will demonstrate good works as a sign of our gratitude for the free gift of salvation.
 We don’t have to work to make these things happen.
-By allowing the Holy Spirit to work through us we let them happen.
-When we’re walking with the Lord we have to override the Holy Spirit’s direction to prevent Him from manifesting good works in our life.
+By allowing the Holy Spirit to work through us, we let them happen.
+When we’re walking with the Lord, we have to override the Holy Spirit’s direction to prevent Him from manifesting good works in our life.

-There are numerous places in the New Testament that encourage us to live in submission to the Lord.
+Numerous places in the New Testament encourage us to live in submission to the Lord.
 In addition to Romans 12:2, I think Galatians 4:16-26, Ephes.
 4:17-32, Phil 3:16 and Phil.
 4:4-9 are good examples among many.